Response is not complete until trust is re-established

 Respond & Remediate Now Before It's Too Late

 To help organizations respond, Venafi has prepared more guidance on remediation steps.
 Venafi customers have already remediated keys and certificates in hours.
 And in the last few days, we’ve been helping many new customers start to respond quickly.
-Please contact Venafi’s Incident Response and Remediation team to help your enterprise.
+Please feel free to contact us with any questions.